syncfusion-content/blazor-docs/blazor/speeddial/items.md

 documentation: ug
 ---

-# Items in Blazor Speed Dial
+# Items in Blazor Speed Dial Component

 The action items in Blazor Speed Dial can be added by using [SpeedDialItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialItem.html) tag directive.